 The lifespan of your brake discs also varies depending on the factors listed above, but discs tend to last longer than pads.

-Brake fluid, which is checked when you book a service through Smart Care, should be replaced at least once every 2 years.
+Brake fluid should be replaced at least once every 2 years.

 When do my brakes need replacing?

 The MOT requirement for brake pad thickness is 1.5mm.
 Your pads should be replaced before they get to this level.

 At your MOT, the garage will assess the condition of your brakes and offer advice on when other parts of your braking system will likely need replacing.